Centigrade/ngtx/README.md

 ## How?

-Helpers can be "injected" into your test-suites and then be used.
-The only requirements for that are:
+ngtx "injects" helper functionality into your test-suites that can then be used.
+To enable them you need to:

 1.  wrap your test-suite callback in a `ngtx` call
 2.  import the helpers you want to use